fetchai/colearn/docs/demo.md

 ```
 --train_dir:      Directory containing train data, not required for MNIST and CIFAR10
 --test_dir:       Optional directory containing test data
-                  Fraction of training set will be used as test set when not specified
+                  The fraction of the training set will be used as a test set when not specified
 --task:           Type of task for machine learning
 --model_type:     Type of machine learning model, default model will be used if not specified
 --n_learners:     Number of individual learners
 --n_epochs:       Number of training epochs
---vote_threshold: Minimum fraction of positive votes to accept new model
+--vote_threshold: Minimum fraction of positive votes to accept the new model
---train_ratio:    Fraction of training dataset to be used as testset when no testset is specified
+--train_ratio:    Fraction of training dataset to be used as test-set when no test-set is specified
 --seed:           Seed for initialising model and shuffling datasets
 --learning_rate:  Learning rate for optimiser
 --batch_size:     Size of training batch